 That extra revenue can be used for projects that require workers that spend money and that in turn produces more sales tax.

-Page 2 of 2 - For now, the city is riding a wave of good financial news that should continue into the foreseeable future.
+For now, the city is riding a wave of good financial news that should continue into the foreseeable future.
 As long as growth continues in the county, it will produce good sales tax revenues.